About the study circle

 2. Experiencing Artistic Research Through the Senses

-Investigating phenomenology (empirical research, direct experience) micro-phenomenology (experiences that trigger specific micro-gestures or micro-acts of attention) and reverse-phenomenology (how one experiences a landscape and how the landscape experiences one) as methods for reflecting on the experiential in artistic practice research.
-This symposium is inspired by The Microphenomenology Laboratory, A method for experiential protocols by Claire Petitmengin.
-Please refer to:
+During this symposium we will be investigating phenomenology (empirical research, direct experience) micro-phenomenology (experiences that trigger specific micro-gestures or micro-acts of attention) and reverse-phenomenology (how one experiences a landscape and how the landscape experiences one) as methods for reflecting on the experiential in artistic practice research.

 3. Social Distance, Social Togetherness and the Experience of the Other

-For this symposium we are applying for external funding in order to generate collaborations between artists and refugees.
-We will put a callout for artists working with socially engaged practices, with focus on creating spaces for mutual appreciation and respect.
-The call will be generated around the idea/question of guest and host, generosity, value of language, culture and tradition.
-The aims of this symposium are to counteract reduction of culture into stereotypes, to create spaces for mutual appreciation and healing in the community and to explore together integration, listening and reciprocal capture.
+This symposium will focus on creating spaces for mutual appreciation and respect.
+The theme of this symposium will encourage the participants to explore relationships within their practices.
+Research questions will be generated around the ideas of guest and host, generosity, value of language, culture and exchange.
+The aims of this symposium is to create spaces for mutual appreciation and to explore together integration, listening and reciprocal capture.

 4. Cognition in the Experiential in Artistic Research